Particular/docs.particular.net/persistence/upgrades/sql-1.0.0-1.0.1.md

 WARNING: This upgrade is only required by Endpoints that are using both [Microsoft SQL Server](/persistence/sql/dialect-mssql.md) and [Outbox](/nservicebus/outbox/).

+> [!NOTE]
-NOTE: This is a optional performance optimization that is only necessary for high throughput endpoints.
+> This is a optional performance optimization that is only necessary for high throughput endpoints.
 All new endpoints created with Version 1.0.1 and above will have this optimization applied.

 As the `MessageId` is not guaranteed to be sequential a [nonclustered index](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/clustered-and-nonclustered-indexes-described) gives better performance.
 Applying this change results in the table being treated as a [heap](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/heaps-tables-without-clustered-indexes).